 There are family restrooms located throughout the ballpark, which are available for individuals with small children, elderly or anyone with a disability.
 Please see Restrooms for locations.

 Fantasy Camp provides Colorado Rockies fans with a unique opportunity to experience life as a Major Leaguer.
-Campers will participate in clinics, practices and organized competition at Salt River Fields at Talking Stick, the Colorado Rockies Spring Training Facility in Scottsdale, Arizona.
-Participants get a chance to exchange strategies with the Fantasy Camp coaching staff and to compete with Major League veterans in the annual Coaches versus Campers game.
+Campers participate in clinics, practices and organized competition at Salt River Fields at Talking Stick, the Colorado Rockies Spring Training Facility in Scottsdale, Arizona.
+Highlights include exchanging strategies with the Fantasy Camp coaching staff and competing with Major League veterans in the Coaches versus Campers game.

 Space is limited, so inquire early for opportunities to participate in the next Fantasy Camp.
-For more information, please call (303) 312-CAMP, visit the Fantasy Camp website at ROCKIES.com/fantasycamp.
+For more information, please call (303) 312-CAMP or visit the Fantasy Camp website at ROCKIES.com/fantasycamp.

 Firearms and Weapons